Anuj-m02/Air_Delay_Pred/README.md

 - **Classification**: Will a flight be delayed?
 - **Regression**: How long will the delay be?

-It includes preprocessing, exploratory data analysis (EDA), model training (XGBoost, LightGBM), and interpretation using SHAP.
+It includes preprocessing, exploratory data analysis (EDA), model training (XGBoost, RandomForest), and interpretation using SHAP.
 It concludes with suggestions generated using OpenAI's reasoning capabilities.

 ---